Mali's opposition and armed groups welcome the junta | DW | 20.08.2020

 ECOWAS lacked strategy

-The CMA, the alliance of armed groups, has said that Economic Community of West African States (ECOWAS) had no clear plan to help Mali out of the political crisis under Keita's leadership and urged neighboring countries to work more closely for the sake of peace in the region.
+The CMA has said that Economic Community of West African States (ECOWAS) had no clear plan to help Mali out of the political crisis under Keita's leadership and urged neighboring countries to work more closely for the sake of peace in the region.

 Read more: Opinion: Mali risk remains after clumsy West African intervention